svboyko/homenet_vlan/README.md

 ## Configuration

-You have to make a configuration file *homenet_vlans_config.json* to let the script know what exactly network to configure.
+You have to make a configuration file *homenet_vlans_config.json* to let the script know how exactly network to configure.

-See *homenet_vlans_config_example.json* to understand to config file structure.
+See *homenet_vlans_config_example.json* to understand the config file structure.

-Copy the *homenet_vlans_config.json* to your router nearby to *homenet_vlans.rsc*.
+Copy the *homenet_vlans_config.json* to your router next to *homenet_vlans.rsc*.

 ### Configuration file structure notes

-- "pppoe" section in "wan" is optional, you can omit it.
-In this case system will not configure any WAN, but just add ether1 into WAN interface list.
-In case of default configuration, default DHCP client will be deleted.
+- The "pppoe" section in "wan" is optional; if omitted, the system won’t configure WAN and will just add ether1 to the WAN interface list.
+In case of default config used, the default DHCP client will be removed.
 Example:
     ```json
     "wan" : {
         "port": "ether1"
     },
     ```

-- "wifi" section in vlan is optional, vlan might not have own WiFi.
+- "wifi" section in "vlan" is optional, a VLAN might not have its own WiFi.
 See TV example in homenet_vlans_config_example.json
     ```json
     "tv": {
         "id": 40,